iay/freertos-pico-template/README.md

 This template is a minimal viable template to use a Raspberry Pi Pico / Pico 2 with [FreeRTOS](https://www.freertos.org) using [Visual Studio Code](https://code.visualstudio.com) with the [Raspberry Pi Pico](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico) extension.

-The version of FreeRTOS is currently pointing to [Raspberry Pi's Fork](https://github.com/raspberrypi/FreeRTOS-Kernel) and the `main` branch.
-Eventually these changes should get up-streamed and we'll be able to change it to point to a particular tag.

 The `ProjectName` must be a literal string for the rest of the tasks used for flashing and debugging to pick the correct `ProjectName.elf` file.
 After that the `${PROJECT_NAME}` variable is used throughout the rest of the `CMakeLists.txt` file.

 The template was created with the Raspberry Pi Pico SDK version 2.1.1 and supports the Pico, Pico W, Pico 2 and Pico 2 W so far.
 For the Pico 2 both ARM and RISC-V cpu cores are supported.